ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

   > Introduce semantic entropy—an entropy which incorporates linguistic invariances created by shared meanings

+- [ACL 2024] [Shifting Attention to Relevance: Towards the Predictive Uncertainty Quantification of Free-Form Large Language Models](https://arxiv.org/abs/2307.01379) *Jinhao Duan et.al.* 3 Jul 2023

+  > Assigns token weights as the self-NLI score when token is removed.

+- [ACL 2024] [Fact-Checking the Output of Large Language Models via Token-Level Uncertainty Quantification](https://arxiv.org/abs/2403.04696) *Ekaterina Fadeeva et.al.* 7 Mar 2024

+  > The first to investigate the quality of claim-level UQ techniques for LLM generation which approaches it by leveraging token-level uncertainty scores and aggregating them into claim-level scores.
+They propose CCP which considers uncertainty of expression and claim type/order uncertainty.

 - [ACL 2024, **Token-prob-based & Verbalized Confidence**] [Confidence Under the Hood: An Investigation into the Confidence-Probability Alignment in Large Language Models](https://arxiv.org/abs/2405.16282) *Abhishek Kumar et.al.* 25 May 2024

   > Investigate the alignment between LLMs' internal confidence and verbalized confidence